carpentries-incubator/high-dimensional-stats-r/_episodes/08-k-means.md

 between this point and all other points in its cluster, relative to the average distance of that point to the next closest cluster.
-Ideally, we would have only large positive silhouette widths, indicating that each data point is much more similar to than it is to the points in any other cluster.
+Ideally, we would have only large positive silhouette widths, indicating that each data point is much more similar to points within its cluster than it is to the points in any other cluster.
 However, this is rarely the case.
-Often, points clusters are very fuzzy, and even if we are relatively sure about the existence of discrete groupings in the data, observations on the boundaries can be difficult to confidently place in either cluster.
+Often, clusters are very fuzzy, and even if we are relatively sure about the existence of discrete groupings in the data, observations on the boundaries can be difficult to confidently place in either cluster.

-Here we use the `silhouette` function from the `cluster` package to calculate the silhouette width of our K-means cluster using a distance matrix of distances between points in the cluster.
+Here we use the `silhouette` function from the `cluster` package to calculate the silhouette width of our K-means clustering using a distance matrix of distances between points in the clusters.

 ~~~